Temperature T Class Ratings

 T Class Ratings

-This helps the user to quantify the level of thermal energy allowed in the hazardous area area according to the ATEX Directive or produced by the hazardous area equipment.
+This helps the user to quantify the level of thermal energy allowed in the hazardous area area or explosive atmosphere according to the ATEX Directive or produced by the hazardous area equipment.

 Flammable materials have a temperature at which ignition will take place, even in the absence of an external source.
 The ignition temperature is the lowest temperature on the surface at which an explosive atmosphere will ignite.